 Sex, as this sort of occult portal, comes to occupy an astonishingly important place in all such religions, though its place is often obscured or made secret.
-Indeed, the very word “secret” is usually a euphemism for sex, or the sexual organs, because talking about any of this openly tends to both destroy its magic and hold, and also diminish the charged vicinities of “religious” spaces.
-One of the desired and required consequences of the whole narrative of the Garden of Eden – the basic html of all post-Babylonian civilisations – was to make us tongue-tied about talking about sex, with its massive accompanying neurotic guilt – as with anything “forbidden”, thereby multiplying its attractiveness and hold over us.
+Indeed, the very word “secret” is usually a euphemism for sex or the sexual organs in these societies, because talking about any of this openly tends to both destroy its magic and hold, to diminish the charged vicinities of “religious” spaces, and to divert and displace our attention from the truly sacred spaces, which are located within our own bodies – the very bodies from which many of these traditions seek to radically separate themselves as being “impure”.
+One of the desired and required consequences of the whole narrative of the Garden of Eden – the basic html of all post-Babylonian civilisations – was to make us tongue-tied about talking about sex, with its accompanying neurotic guilt and bodily shame – as with anything “forbidden”, thereby multiplying its attractiveness and hold over us.

 In the Holy of Holies of the Temple in Jerusalem, a golden sculpture of male and female cherubim guarded the Ark of the Covenant.
 The Kabbalists claimed that the cherubim were entwined in the act of marital intercourse, thus forming an emblem of God’s joyful marriage with his female emanation, the Shekhinah (or Jerusalem).
 When the Temple was sacked by pagans, the erotic statuary was paraded through the streets in order to ridicule the Jews.
 That Blake was aware of this tradition is suggested by his reference to the defilement of Jerusalem, ‘Thy Tabernacle taken down, thy secret Cherubim disclosed.’

-The “Holy of Holies” is also what’s covered by the Masonic apron, where Satan or Lucifer (“Sin & Death”) reside.
-Some commentators have also suggested that the ‘one eye’ on the apron, directly placed over the genitals, is also an allusion to the one eye of the penis, where in patriarchal systems this ‘life’ is situated.
+This “Holy of Holies” is also what’s covered by the Masonic apron.
+Some commentators have also suggested that the ‘one eye’ on the apron, directly placed over the genitals, is also an allusion to the one ‘eye’ of the penis, where in patriarchal systems this ‘life’ or Power is situated.
 Similarly, the masonic tools prominently displayed on the apron, again suggest in this context the genitals, the opening into “This World” of Solar Logos: thus, for example, the “V” shape of the upturned compass is widely seen as an esoteric symbol for the female genitalia.
-The “G” stamped on many masonic emblems and signs also stands in part for “Generation” or the generative principle, again alluding to the “God” of this world (as in Darwin’s system) – with the Sun, and its light, and the one Eye shooting its “sperm” or rays of light in order to generate its form of ‘life’.
+The “G” stamped on many masonic emblems and signs stands in part not only for “God” (and “Geometry”) but also for “Generation” or the generative principle, again alluding to the triple Urizenic aspect of the “God” of this world (as in Darwin’s system) – with the Sun, and its light, and the one Eye shooting its “sperm” or rays of light in order to generate its form of ‘life’.
 Hence also the relevance and indeed reverence in Masonic, Egyptian, and other systems of occult thought, for the Obelisk.
 One really doesn’t need to be Freud to see the meaning of this impressive stone erection, even though it’s again often “hidden in plain sight” – such as the massive penis seemingly deliberately placed outside St Peters’ in Rome.

-We can perhaps see now why Blake placed such significance on Masonic and other esoteric systems of thought, and why he put the Great Architect of the Universe, the Biblical Demiurge or ‘Ancient of Days’, so magnificently upfront on the Frontispiece to his prophetic poem about Europe, and the powers and dominions that controlled it.
+We can perhaps see now why Blake placed such significance on Masonic and other esoteric systems of thought, and why he put the Great Architect of the Universe, the Biblical Demiurge or ‘Ancient of Days’, so magnificently upfront on the Frontispiece to his prophetic poem about the future of Europe, and the powers and dominions that were increasingly controlling it.
 As Paul observed in Ephesians 6:12: “For we are not contending against flesh and blood, but against the principalities, against the powers, against the world rulers … against the spiritual hosts of wickedness in the heavenly places.”
 And these powers and principalities, Blake suggests, operate within each of our brains.
-In that sense, the future of the world rests within our hemispheres; Blake believed that his imaginative vision or way of seeing and his remarkable counter-images could help reveal what is currently being concealed.
+In that sense, the future of the world rests within our our own hands – and indeed hemispheres.
+Blake believed that his imaginative vision or way of seeing and his remarkable counter-images could help reveal what is currently being concealed.

 Rod Tweedy, PhD, is the author of The God of the Left Hemisphere: Blake, Bolte Taylor and the Myth of Creation (Karnac, 2013), a study of Blake’s work in the light of modern neuroscience; the editor of The Political Self: Understanding the Social Context for Mental Illness (Karnac, 2017), and the editor of The Divided Therapist: Hemispheric Difference and Contemporary Psychotherapy (Routledge, 2021).
 He is also an active supporter of Veterans for Peace UK and and the user-led mental health organisation, Mental Fight Club.